CameronSamuels/keycode/README.md

 A developer tool for `e.keyCode` in webpages.

 ## How to use
-Open up [http://cameronsamuels.com/keycode](http://cameronsamuels.com/keycode) and type any key to get the key code value.
+Open up [http://cameronsamuels.com/keycode](http://cameronsamuels.com/keycode) and type any key to get the `e.keyCode` value.

 In your JavaScript code you can use the following for basic usage: